 The most recognized word square, known as the Sator Square, contains a mysterious collection of letters.
 The five, five letter words, positioned inside a 5×5 grid, form a most impressive palindrome of SATOR AREPO TENET OPERA ROTAS.
 A palindrome is a word/sentence which can be read both forward or backward.
 Found within a square, this phrase is then able to be read from left or right, upward or downward, by following either rows or columns.
 This powerful arrangement is believed to hold magical qualities and is seen used on amulets, talismans, or charms to ward away evil.

 Different translations have been suggested for the twenty-five letters.
 Most of the variations, problems, or contradictions with translation seem to arise from the only word of the five which is not a known Latin word; AREPO.
-Assuming AREPO to be a possible proper name, though, the most common reading of the square is ‘the farmer (SATOR) AREPO holds (TENET) and works (OPERA) wheels (ROTAS).
+Assuming AREPO to be a possible proper name, though, the most common reading of the square is ‘the farmer/gardener (SATOR) AREPO holds (TENET) and works (OPERA) wheels (ROTAS).
+(The Gardener Arepo holds and works the wheels/plough)

 Many scholars continue to question the origin and meaning of this squared, circular phrase.
 The Sator square was first thought to be of Christian origin because initial examples of the grid dated to around the 3rd to 5th centuries AD.
 The square also held what were believed to have been hidden Christian symbols.